-One of the main elements of any app store listing is the app screenshots.
+One of the main elements of any app store listing is the app screenshot.
 People will scroll through these images to determine if they want to download an app.
 With Placeit, you can easily mockup your screenshots and get them ready to be published in the App Store and Google Play.
 But what about designing them?
 Follow these design best practices to make sure your app screenshots are driving the most conversions possible.

 Know Your Audience Before You Start Designing